 I have bought Bagail packing cubes, Gonex packing cubes, and AmazonBasics packing cubes myself, while my mother bought Pro packing cubes and my sister bought Travelwise packing cubes and eBags packing cubes.
 All where a matter of preference.
 I have not found a difference in quality.
 I have been using them for over a year now, and nothing has torn or broken.
 My advice is to find a deal on Amazon.
 Shop around and see how many cubes you can get for the best value.
 Again, I recommend buying the Medium packing cube and Slim packing cube (if it comes with a set and it includes a Small size or a Large size, I would probably get it).

 I have 2 Large packing cubes, and I find them too big for my carryon luggage.
-My husband though loves them because he is 6’3 and has larger clothes.EBags packing cubes are probably the most popular from other blog posts I have read, as is the Eagle Creek packing cubes.
+My husband though loves them because he is 6’3 and has larger clothes.EBags packing cubes are probably the most popular type of packing cube from other blog posts I have read, as is the Eagle Creek packing cubes.

-There are also ultralight packing cubes (for backpacking) and compression packing cubes (you can apparently fit more into those).
-Warning, they are on the pricier side.
-Personally, I have no experience with those brands or compression packing cubes, but I am always on the hunt for a deal.
-To me, cheap packing cubes are the way to go.
+There are also ultralight packing cubes (for backpacking) and compression packing cubes (you can fit more into those).
+Warning, they are worth a little more than regular packing cubes, but I recently reviewed some and found that compression cubes really do save at least 30% more space.
+If you are a notorious over-packer, then compression packing cubes may be for you.
 Click below to check prices.

 Packing Cubes for Backpacking